Shaoxing Zhejiang, China Travel Guide

 Cangqiao Historical Street, Lu Xun Native Place, various smaller streets.

-Offer fresh produce, meats, and sometimes cooked food or ingredients for local dishes.
+Offer fresh produce, meats, and sometimes cooked food or components for local dishes.

-In shopping malls, these offer a variety of quick-service options, including local and some international cuisines.
+In shopping malls, these offer a variety of quick-service options, including local and a few international cuisines.

 Modern convenience.